 - Coconut flakes (optional)

-- Add chickpeas, peanut butter, honey, vanilla extract, sugar, and sea salt to a food processor and pulse until well combined.
+- Add chickpeas, peanut butter, syrup or honey, vanilla extract, sugar, and sea salt to a food processor and pulse until well combined.

 - Place cookie dough on a wax paper lined baking sheet.
 Place in the freezer for 15 minutes.